ditrit/workflows/README.md

 A REST API is provided (at manager level) to manage TOSCA CSARs, models, instances and execute workflows

 ## Resiliency and high availibility
-- No more facts distribution : each worker launch a thread for each fact of the instance whose status is set as ready in the Space.
 - Linda coordination provides distribution of operations whatever the number of workers.
 - Consul provides high availibility, resiliency and coherency at Space level.